 Anonymity is in your hands

 You can now safely browse dark web websites and hidden wikis, but if you plan to do anything more than that, you’ll need to take several precautions.
-If you plan to make a purchase on a dark net marketplace or dark web commerce sites, you’ll need to create a fake identity.
+If you plan to purchase on a dark net marketplace or dark web commerce sites, you’ll need to create a fake identity.
 That means setting up encrypted email with a new email address, encrypting messages with PGP, using a pseudonym, setting up an anonymous Bitcoin wallet, disabling Javascript in Tor Browser, researching vendors, and more.
 Remember only to make purchases using digital currencies and never provide any online banking login details.

 Again, we can’t emphasize enough that security and anonymity are paramount to those on dark websites.
 Your ISP and the government might not be able to view your activity when on the Tor Network, but they do know you are on the Tor Network, and that alone is enough to raise eyebrows.
 In fact, a recent judgment by the US Supreme Court denoted that simply using Tor was sufficient probable cause for law enforcement to search and seize any computer around the world.